WSU School of Economic Sciences Hop Grower Tool

-A recent Washington State University (WSU) study indicated that “the economic climate for Washington hop producers is in chaos.”
+A 2010 Washington State University (WSU) study indicated that “the economic climate for Washington hop producers is in chaos.”
 Based on this assessment, the WSU School of Economic Sciences created a tool to allow growers to make sound business decisions about which varieties, and whether or not, to plant.

 Situation 2 Spreadsheet